-Delegate powers to the Director of Planning and Park Direction to APPROVE the application subject to an appropriate agreement made under section 106 of the Town and Country Planning Act 1990.
-Where, an agreement is not completed within six months of the resolution of Committee also delegate powers to REFUSE the application.
+Delegate powers to the Director of Planning and Park Direction to APPROVE the application subject to an appropriate agreement made under section 106 of the Town and Country Planning Act 1990 and subject to the following conditions.
+Where an agreement is not completed within three months of the resolution of Committee is requested to also delegate powers to REFUSE the application.